thirumeniram/React-Ecommerce-App/README.md

   - We can sort the products by product's "price" by clicking the "sort by price" button.

 - **Cart-Summary**
-  - Displays all the items currently in the cart.
+  - Displays all the items that are currently in the cart.